Polkadot-Blockchain-Academy/pba-content/syllabus/8-Smart_Contracts/4-Ink_GameIntro_Slides.md

 - You can call your own contract as often as you want! <!-- .element: class="fragment" -->
 - Random number <!-- .element: class="fragment" -->
 - Query which fields are free <!-- .element: class="fragment" -->
-  - Query game state via cross-contract
+  - Query game state via cross-contract call
   - Off-chain computation

 ---